google/crosvm/docs/book/src/devices/video.md

 - `libvda`, a hardware-accelerated backend that supports both decoding and encoding by delegating the work to a running instance of Chrome.
 It can only be built and used in a Chrome OS environment.
-- `ffmpeg`, a software-based backend that only supports decoding at the moment.
+- `ffmpeg`, a software-based backend that supports encoding and decoding.
 It exists to make testing and development of virtio-video easier, as it does not require any particular hardware and is based on a reliable codec library.

 The rest of this document will solely focus on the `ffmpeg` backend.
 More accelerated backends will be added in the future.